alicevillar/SLNA_PD-AD/README.md

  <br>

->Welcome to the official repository for the paper titled "TPeriodontal Disease and Alzheimer's: Insights from a Systematic Literature Network Analysis".
+>Welcome to the official repository for the paper titled "Periodontal Disease and Alzheimer's: Insights from a Systematic Literature Network Analysis".
 This repository contains all the necessary files for Bibliometrix.

  <br>